Hire employees in 180+ countries

 Hire borderless talent with Horizons

-Hire in China in 24h without your own local entity.
+Hire in China without your own local entity.

 With Horizons, you get quick service, transparent pricing, and expert support.